 - I am renting a house to my son and daughter-in-law.
 Can I claim rental expenses?

 - On what form and line do I deduct the standard mileage rate for my business travel, and do I also need to figure depreciation of the vehicle?

-- Can the entire acquisition cost of a computer that I purchased for my business be deducted as a business expense or do I have to use depreciation?
+- Can I deduct as a business expense the entire acquisition cost of a computer that I purchased for my business or do I have to use depreciation?

 - Can we move into our rental property, live there as our main home for two years, and sell it without having to pay capital gains tax?

-- We have incurred substantial repairs to our residential rental property: new roof, gutters, windows, furnace, and outside paint.
+- We have incurred costs for substantial work on our residential rental property.
+We replaced the roof with all new materials, replaced all the gutters, replaced all the windows and doors, replaced the furnace, and painted the property’s exteriors.
 What are the IRS rules concerning depreciation?

 - I have heard that I can sell my rental property and use the proceeds to purchase rental property of equal or greater value and the transaction is viewed just like an exchange in that the tax is deferred until the new property is sold.
 Is this true?